 Birders are often dismayed when a hawk visits their yard, but encouraging hawks is actually the gold standard of backyard birding.
-Neighborhoods have fewer resident hawks than other common backyard birds, and raptors require a rich, vibrant ecosystem to thrive.
-Because of this, attracting hawks is an excellent achievement that illustrates just how bird-friendly a backyard can be.
+Because hawks are naturally rare and raptors require a rich, vibrant ecosystem to thrive, attracting hawks is an excellent achievement that illustrates just how bird-friendly a yard can be.

 Why We Should Love Hawks